Principle Investigator

 Camille J. Archer

-Camille is a fourth-year graduate student in Vanderbilt's Clinical Science program.
+Camille is a fifth-year graduate student in Vanderbilt's Clinical Science program.
 She graduated Magna Cum Laude and received a B.A. in psychology and English from Vanderbilt University in 2020.
 While at Vanderbilt, Camille assisted with projects investigating the impact of parental internalizing symptoms on youth mental outcomes.
 After graduating, Camille spent two years as a post-baccalaureate research fellow at the National Institutes of Health where she contributed to behavioral and neuroimaging projects characterizing pediatric irritability, and the impact of adverse life events on irritability and other internalizing disorders.
 Currently, her primary research interests include using multimodal methods to investigate potential risk factors for psychopathology in youth.
 She is especially interested in examining the effects of irritability and environmental factors, such as early adversity, on the developmental course of internalizing symptoms in youth.
 Outside of academia, she loves reading modernist fiction and exploring local coffee shops!

 Yulan Chen